 Academic Entry Requirements

 Academic requirements (including English language level) will vary depending on the course you want to study.
-You can explore all available courses via the Study Australia Course Search tool at our homepage.
+You can explore all available courses via the Study Australia Course Search tool.

 Please read the course entry requirements on each education provider’s website carefully and contact the provider directly if you need any further information.